 Your chart is now ready:

+As you can see, it is easy to compare the sales amount for each region with the Excel 100% Stacked Column Chart.
 Even though the Y-axis is plotted as a percentage.
-If you wish to view the sales amount of any region at any year, you can simply hover upon the column and watching the tooltip.
+If you wish to view the sales amount of any region at any year, you can simply hover upon the column and watch the tooltip.

 Convert Year in Data Table to Text

-One thing you need to make sure when creating a chart using this data table is that the first column containing years should be converted to text.
+One thing you need to make sure of when creating a chart using this data table is that the first column containing years should be converted to text.
 If this is not done, then by default Excel will treat them as numerical values and will be included in the calculation of Northern and Southern sales.

 To convert a number to text, simply add an apostrophe in front of the number.